Traffic nightmare: Crashes on Mississippi River Bridge snarl morning commute throughout BR

 The crash happened shortly after 6 a.m. and initially blocked two lanes of traffic on the three-lane bridge.
 Officials say no injuries were reported.

-As of 8:20 a.m., delays from the top of the bridge continued back until the I-10/I-12 split.
-The delay climbed to almost two hours, devastating westbound commuters coming into the city.
+As of 10:20 a.m., the wreck was cleared and all lanes were reopened.
+Delays from the top of the bridge continued back until the I-10/I-12 split.
+The delay, at its peak, climbed to almost two hours, devastating westbound commuters coming into the city.

 More News